Edit

 This example shows how to generate a response to a Q&A prompt where the full response is generated before the result is returned.

-1. First, we ensure the language model is available by calling the IsAvailable method and waiting for the MakeAvailableAsync method to return successfully.
+1. Ensure the language model is available by calling the IsAvailable method and waiting for the MakeAvailableAsync method to return successfully.

-2. Once the language model is available, we create a LanguageModel object to reference it.
+2. Once the language model is available, create a LanguageModel object to reference it.

-3. Finally, we submit a string prompt to the model using the GenerateResponseAsync method, which returns the complete result.
+3. Submit a string prompt to the model using the GenerateResponseAsync method, which returns the complete result.

 using Microsoft.Windows.AI.Generative;